metablaster/WindowsFirewallRuleset/README.md

 Enable-RemoteRegistry -Confirm:$false
 ```

-After performing these steps, inside `\Exports` directory you'll find SSL certificate which
+After performing these steps, inside `\Exports` directory you'll find SSL certificate (*.cer) file
-needs to be copied to management computer also into `\Exports` directory.
+which needs to be copied to management computer also into `\Exports` directory.

 **NOTE:** Configuring server computer manually is performed only once for initial setup,
 you don't need to repeat it for subsequent deployments.